gutenbergtools/gutenbergsite/site/donate.md

 In addition to using the quick donation links above, you can also login into PayPal and select "Send Money."
 When prompted, specify 'donate2025@pglaf.org' as recipient and send the payment as you would any other.

-The fee charged by PayPal is their discounted rate for charities, which is 2.2% of the transaction plus 30 cents per transaction.
+The fee charged by PayPal is their discounted rate for charities, which is 1.99% of the transaction plus 49 cents per transaction.
+So don't bother with $1 amounts - only $0.49 will reach us!

 Unfortunately donations from some countries don't work when using the PayPal buttons above.
-Fixing this would involve using Paypal's Javascript code, which we'd rather avoid.
 Even in those cases, the more direct "Send Money" to 'donate2025@pglaf.org' method still works perfectly well though.

 <br>